uttambhandari91/TC_calculation/README.md

 # TC_calculation
 AM alloys thermal conductivity (TC) dataset is created by measuring the TC of various alloys using Netzsch LFA 467 HT HyperFlash®- light flash apparatus.
-At first, machine learning models with default parameters are trained with the datset.
-The code is  The optimal model machine learning model is selected based on the statistical metrices.
-The optimal model is futher tuned up using GRID search method.
+At first, machine learning models with default parameters are trained with the datset and the optimal model machine learning model is selected based on the statistical metrices.
+The optimal model is futher tuned up using GRID search method.The overall code is located inside tc_all_model+hypertunning_github.py file
-The final model is also tested with the ICONEL 718 AM alloys.
-The dataset of ICONEL 718 alloy is provided in dataset file new_steel.csv
+The final otimal model is also tested with the ICONEL 718 AM alloys and good aggrement between machine learning model and experiments.
+The code is inside tc_final_model_git.py file.
+The important feature rank with the help of SHAP method.
+The feature important calculation code lies inside feature_thermal_con_github.py file.